vuepress-theme-hope/hope-runtime/README.md

 Since nobody is maintaining VuePress V1, it has a few known bugs and outdated deps.
 So here is this runtime for:

-- Update deps to avoid deps conflict (which means droping Node V10)
+- Update deps to avoid outdated deps and security problems (which means droping Node V10)
 - Bug fixes

 ## Changes

 With latest deps:

-- webpack V5
-- markdown-it V12
+- [x] markdown-it V12
+- [x] postcss V8
+- [ ] webpack V5
 - ... and so on

 Bug fixes:

+- [x] Markdown render issues in old markdown-it versions
+- [x] File watching
-- Broken Media links containing none-ASII characters
+- [ ] Broken Media links containing none-ASII characters in markdown
 - ... and so on

 ## Why should you use this intead of staying in V1